Program

 Tuition and funding

 M.Sc. and Ph.D. students are eligible for financial support in the form of research assistantships or fellowships, as well as teaching assistantships.
 The department and university also offer a number of graduate student scholarships.
 Students do not apply directly for these scholarships, but are nominated by their prospective supervisor.
-M.Eng. and P.G.D. students are not eligible for financial support.
+M.Eng. students are not eligible for financial support.

 Most thesis-based graduate students in the College of Engineering receive funding during their studies (e.g., scholarships, stipends, awards, research fellowships and teaching assistantships).
 Some typical funding levels are: